How to Create an Online Form

 |Any Text||comment||Any alpha-numeric character and punctuation.
 Only use this input field type when no other type applies.|

-How to Edit a FormTo edit a form, visit the Forms tab of the form builder, and click on the icon corresponding to the form you want to modify.
+How to Edit a FormTo edit a form, visit the Forms Tab of the form builder and click or tap the pen icon corresponding to the form you want to modify.
+The Form Details screen of a form lets you change all its properties.

 How to Duplicate a FormYou can create a copy of a form in the Forms Tab of the Form Builder: